 Rating: a tame PG

 She had wondered when the clouds would shed their burden.
 People hurried about, not noticing how the rain coated some of Paris's most well-known tourist attractions, casting a sparkly sheen and a new view to those who paused to look.
 It shifted one's perspective, making everything look different and pure.
 Andy knew better, though.
-The rain misrepresented all that it touched.
-It distorted and fooled others by making them think that what they saw was better, cleaner, newer.
+The rain misrepresented all it touched.
+It distorted and fooled others by making them think what they saw was better, cleaner, newer.
 She thought about how ironic it was that she now had the time to explore Paris, but she had no interest.
 Her mind was too occupied with hiding from hard-truths, disappointments, anguish.

 Staring at the rain, Andy felt anguish burn through her, overflowing onto her cheeks.
 She didn't bother to wipe her tears, reveling in the release of so many overwhelming emotions.
-What confounded her, what scared her just as much as the knowledge that Miranda would betray anyone's trust just to remain on top, was how bereft she felt at the thought of never interacting with the driven woman again.
+What confounded her, what scared her as much as the knowledge that Miranda would betray anyone's trust to remain on top, was how bereft she felt at the thought of never interacting with the driven woman again.

 And there she was with tears running down her beautifully expressive face as she stared out the window at the cleansing rain.
 Rain that washed away veneers and coats of grime, stripping everything of artifice and baring what had been covered.
 Much like Andrea's tears.
 They glided over her angst-filled face, creating pathways through foundation and blush, stalling over pale, trembling lips before dripping over a jutting chin.

 Then came the overcast days of their marriage.
 Everything became shrouded with various shades of gray.
 Nothing was clear-cut, and as constraints on Miranda pulled her away from their home, Stephen refused to bend.
-He did not fill the gaps, instead widening them by coming home even later than Miranda, as if they were competing in some childish way.
+He didn't fill the gaps, instead widening them by coming home even later than Miranda, as if they were competing in some childish way.
 It was no longer assumed that they would share most dinners together or that Stephen would accompany Miranda at fashion events.
-The glitter had faded, and what had been exhilarating became burdensome.
+The glitter faded, and what was exhilarating became burdensome.
 Every so often they would discuss what was happening, and they would renew their commitment to each other by talking it through, wanting to save the love they shared.
-Eventually, though, Stephen realized that these changes were not temporary, and he told Miranda that he could not live his life as Mr. Priestly.
+Eventually, though, Stephen realized these changes were not temporary, and he told Miranda he couldn't live his life as Mr. Priestly.

-Miranda had tried to change to please him.
+Miranda tried to change to please him.
 Tried to cut back on the hours.
 Tried to be more present.
 But then Andrea came into the picture, and she no longer wanted to keep Stephen tethered to her.
 She didn't want to keep compromising.
 She didn't want to keep explaining, and pleading, and trying.

-Andrea with her large, soulful eyes and cupid-bow mouth, luscious chocolate locks and perfectly-curved body.
+Andrea with her large, soulful eyes and cupid-bow mouth, luscious chocolate locks and perfectly curved body.
 Andrea with untried integrity and black-and-white ethics.
 Andrea with inexperience and optimism, expectations and a chip on her shoulder the size of the Empire State Building.
 The only one to get under her skin so quickly, so completely.